chrismo/hubot-poker/js/card-poker/README.md

 revealed, and at the end of the round.
 If you aren't paying attention, other players can force you to bet a lot of points.
 If you don't like your chances, fold.

-Players can fold at any time, and folding forfeits any money already bet to the pot.
+Players can fold at any time, and folding forfeits any points already bet to the pot.

 Players without enough points to match the highest bet remain in the game and are essentially 'all in'.
 Players without any points after the round will not be allowed